ONLINE HELP

 • WEBDEV - Server codeWEBDEV - Browser code select the internal pages that will be added as widget and validate.

-Remark: Only the internal windows or pages without parameter can be added into the Dashboard control in the editor.
+Note: Only windows or internal pages without parameters can be added under the editor in the Dashboard control array..
 To add an internal window or an internal page with parameters, the additions must be performed through programming with DashAddWidget.

 3. The internal windows or pages appear in the list of widgets displayed in the Dashboard control.
 The display options can be defined for each widget.
 These options correspond to the initial display of widget.